HyperKenn/Introduction/README.md

 # Hi there 👋 , I'm Kenneth!
-Currently working with Freelance Full Stack, but I love learn new thing in programming such as HTML, CSS,Javascript,Java, Python.
+Currently working with Freelance Full Stack, but I love learn new thing in programming such as HTML, CSS,Javascript, Java, Python.

 ### Tools:
 <p>